FairCache: Introducing Fairness to ICN Caching - Technical Report: FairCache Complexity Analysis

+FairCache's computation, communication, and space complexities all correlate with the size of the content set and the neighbourhood set.
+Herein we evaluate the complexity savings of FairCache's three heuristics.

+Heuristic \one~is used to reduce the content set size ($|O'|$ from $|O|$).
+The level of reduction depends on both the popularity distribution of content and the percentage of requests we want to capture in the request streams.
+It is well documented that content popularity follows a Zipf-like distribution~\cite{Cha:2007:ITY:1298306.1298309, 4539688}.
+If we assume a Zipf distribution with $\alpha = 1.0$, for a content set of $10^6$ equal sized objects, we are able to cover $72.8\%$ of the requests by caching only $2\%$ of $|O|$.
+In other words, $|O'| = 0.02 \cdot |O|$ indicates a $98\%$ reduction.
+Even if we only cache $1000$ objects (\ie $0.1\%$ of $|O|$), we can still capture $52\%$ of requests, whilst leading to a significant reduction in $|O'|$, \ie up to $99.9\%$.

-Note that even though FIN is used as an example, the analysis in the following generally applies to any collaborative caching algorithm with few modifications.
-By investigating the FIN algorithm presented in Section \ref{sec:projsub}, we can see that the communication overhead due to calculating $\boldsymbol{\lambda}$ originate from two parts.
-The first part is induced by replying the queries from the nodes having $v_i$ in their neighborhood, namely $N^+_i$.
-The second part is induced by collecting information from the nodes in $v_i$'s own neighborhood, namely $N_i$.
-Given the communication overhead is measured by the number of exchanged messages, and the overhead $\phi_i$ of node $v_i$ can be calculated as
+Heuristic \two~is used to reduce the size of collaboration neighbourhood, which is $|V|$ for the distributed solution.
+By investigating the FairCache algorithm, we can see that the communication complexity is due to exchanging $\mathbf{h}$ in order to update the local shadow price $\boldsymbol{\lambda}$, \cf the last equation in Eq.(\ref{eq:dual:3}) and its corresponding line 14 in Algorithm \ref{alg:prjgrt}.
+The overhead therefore consist of two parts.
+The first part is induced by replying the queries on $\mathbf{h}$ from the nodes having $v_i$ in their neighbourhood, namely $N^+_i$.
+The second part is induced by collecting $\mathbf{h}$ from the nodes in $v_i$'s own neighbourhood, namely $N_i$.
+Given that the communication complexity is measured by the number of exchanged messages, the complexity $\phi_i$ of node $v_i$ can be calculated as

-Scalar $c$ in eq.~(\ref{eq:ovh:1}) represents a constant factor for communication overhead, and can be understood as message size or other protocol-dependent factors.
-For system level overhead, we have the following theorem.
+Scalar $c$ in Eq.~(\ref{eq:ovh:1}) represents a constant factor for communication complexity, and can be understood as message size or other protocol-dependent factors.
+Now we show how to calculate the overall complexity $\Phi$ at system level from $\phi_i$ in the following.